-11. First Aid Procedure (also see the First Aid Policy)
+10. First Aid Procedure (also see the First Aid Policy)

-There will be at least 3 people on the staff who will have current first aid training, with the aim that there should be one qualified person on site at any one time.
+There will be at least 2 people on the staff who will have current first aid training, with the aim that there should be one qualified person on site at any one time.

-The named first aiders for the school are listed in Appendix 1 at the end of this document and also published in school on signage around the site.
+The named first aiders for the school are listed in Appendix 1 at the end of this document and also published in school on the shared areas.

-First aid boxes are kept in classrooms and the First Aid Room The First Aid Co-ordinator/nominated first aider provides first aid support and maintains a central supply of first aid materials to supplement first aid boxes.
-Parents will be expected to inform the school if their child has an allergy and a list of any such children will be kept and displayed.
+First aid boxes are kept in each classroom and the care suite.
+The First Aid Co-ordinator/nominated first aider provides first aid support and maintains a central supply of first aid materials to supplement first aid boxes.
+Parents will be expected to inform the school if their child has an allergy and a list of any such pupils will be kept and displayed.
 All injuries which come to staff attention, no matter how slight, should be recorded on the minor injuries form and/or County Council's online incident reporting system.

-The minor injuries form and "bump notes" will be recorded on Medical Tracker and should be completed by the person administering first aid.
-In case of doubt as to whether or not a child's parent should be immediately alerted, contact the Headteacher or in their absence Erin Mackarness (Senior Teacher).
+The minor injuries form and "bump notes" will are completed electronically and should be completed by the person administering first aid.
+In case of doubt as to whether or not a pupil's parent should be immediately alerted, contact the Headteacher or in their absence SLT.
 Err on the side of caution.
 In the event of an accident, if the parents (and their nominated contacts) are unavailable, we may consider it wise to send a pupil to hospital.
 In these cases the pupil will be accompanied by a member of staff.